-P&G beats profit estimates as consumers stock up on toilet rolls, detergents
+P&G profit tops estimates as shoppers stock up on diapers, toilet rolls

-(Reuters) - Procter & Gamble Co (PG.N) beat expectations for quarterly profit on Friday as consumers stocked up on everything from diapers and detergents to toilet rolls amid sweeping lockdowns around the world to curb the spread of the coronavirus.
+(Reuters) - Procter & Gamble Co (PG.N) beat Wall Street expectations for quarterly profit on Friday as consumers stockpiled on everything from diapers and detergent to toilet rolls amid sweeping lockdowns to curb the spread of the coronavirus.

-P&G, which sells its product in more than 180 countries, recorded sales growth in three of its five units, sending its shares up 1.3% in early trading on Friday.
+Sales at P&G’s units that make well-known brands such as Bounty paper towels, Tampax tampons, Charmin toilet paper, and Pampers diapers rose between 6% and 8%, boosting the company’s shares in early trading.

-The company also said it expects to pay over $7.5 billion in dividends and repurchase $7 billion to $8 billion in shares in fiscal 2020.
+“The strong results we delivered this quarter are a direct reflection of the integral role our products play in meeting the daily health, hygiene and cleaning needs of consumers around the world,” Chief Executive Officer David Taylor said.

 For the third quarter ended March 31, net sales rose about 5% to $17.21 billion as consumers stocked up during the last few weeks of the quarter in the United States.